Module Catalogues

 Aims and Fit of Module

-• To introduce a range of critical and theoretical perspectives, providing a conceptual framework for literary study. • To prepare students for engaging with literary texts at levels 2 and 3. • To focus on questions of authorship, representation and identity and emphasize schools of thought such as structuralism, deconstruction, psychoanalysis, and postcolonial theory. • To introduce students to subject-specific and transferable skills such as using a library, compiling bibliographies, writing academic essays, conducting debates, taking a position, making use of scholarly journals, using web pages and other electronic resources critically
+This module introduces students to a range of critical and theoretical perspectives, providing a conceptual framework for literary study.
+The main aims of the module are: • To prepare students for engaging with literary texts later at level 2 (semester 2) and at level 3. • To focus on questions of authorship, representation and identity and emphasize schools of thought such as structuralism, deconstruction, psychoanalysis, and postcolonial theory. • To introduce students to subject-specific and transferable skills such as using a library, compiling bibliographies, writing academic essays, conducting debates, taking a position, making use of scholarly journals, using web pages and other electronic resources critically.

 Learning outcomes